shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-showed-you.markdown

 ```

 It doesn’t matter how difficult the task is, you're never completely in the dark.
 You can always start with the things you already know.
 Things the interviewers stated in the problem statement.
-The things they told you.
+The Things They Showed You.

 #### Tip#1 — Identify inputs and outputs